galaxyproject/training-material/topics/ecology/tutorials/gbif_cleaning/tutorial.md

 >
 >    > <comment-title></comment-title>
 >    >
 >    > This column allows us to look at the different families associated to records.
-Normally, looking at a uniq species, we will obtain only one family
+Normally, looking at a unique species, we will obtain only one family
 >    {: .comment}
 >
 {: .hands_on}